kscheltema/100-days-of-code/log.md

   **Link to work:** see screenshot(s) in my tweet @KobusScheltema;

   ### Day 24: July 20, 2022
  **Today's Progress:** I am still testing Git Bash.
 I was able to add my Identity.
 I was not yet able to log into Digital Ocean from Git Bash.
+I started testing PuTTY and was able to generate a key and upload the key to the server.
  **Thoughts:** I need to successfully log into the server.
 The error where I am stuck.
  $ ssh root@{ip address}
 Unable to negotiate with {ip address} port 22: no matching host key type found.
+Their offer: ssh-rsa,ssh-dss With interaction with the server with aid of Twitter, I am required as I understand to do a maiden instalation by the server.
+This is where I believe my bug lies.
-Their offer: ssh-rsa,ssh-dss **Link to work:** see screenshot(s) in my tweet @KobusScheltema;
+  **Link to work:** see screenshot(s) in my tweet @KobusScheltema;